agenium-scale/boost.simd/doc/custom/sections/tutorials/tutorial_neural.md

 bs::exp.
 It is a much more efficient implementation that the standard library exp, whilst maintaining the same or better precision.
 Therefore, the use of the **@projectname** standard library replacement functions in non-vectorized code may be very advantageous.
-A speed-up of 3.76 is observed between the the scalar and SIMD versions of this calculation, which is in line with the theorethical maximum for an SSE code.
+A speed-up of 3.76 is observed between the the scalar and SIMD versions of this calculation, which is in line with the theoretical maximum for an SSE code.

 This test was repeated compiling for AVX: